openownership/register-ingester-oc/README.md

 Find the directory relating to the data to download, e.g. `2022-09-01`.
 This is then used in subsequent commands.

-You will be prompted for your SFTP password for the OpenCorporates download (regardless of `OPENCORPORATES_SFTP_PASSWORD`).
+You will be prompted for your SFTP password for the OpenCorporates download.

 ### Companies